Vermont ACDA Board Members &

 Mount Mansfield Union High School

-Caleb Pillsbury is the choral director at Mount Mansfield Union High School in Jericho, Vermont where he conducts four choirs and advises on three student run a cappella ensembles.
+Caleb Pillsbury directs the Vermont Youth Chorus (high school students) of the Vermont Youth Orchestra Association, and is the choral director at Mount Mansfield Union High School in Jericho, Vermont where he conducts four choirs and advises on three student run a cappella ensembles.
 Caleb also teaches the guitar, piano and the AP Music Theory curriculums.
 After eleven years teaching Caleb has developed a choral program and music department regarded for its high amount of student participation and musical excellence.
 Under his direction the choirs perform regularly at Carnegie Hall in New York City, as well as in exchange concerts and workshops in Philadelphia and Princeton, New Jersey.
 Maintaining a rigorous performance schedule, the choral program focuses students on the development of musicianship and vocal technique.
 Caleb holds an undergraduate degree in Choral Music Education from the University of Michigan and a master’s degree in Choral Conducting from the Royal Welsh College of Music and Drama.
 While in Cardiff, Caleb served as the American dialect coach for the Welsh National Youth Opera 2013 production of Paul Bunyon by Benjamin Britten, which received the Royal Philharmonic Society Opera and Musical Theater Award.
 He also performed with the BBC National Chorus of Wales, the City of Birmingham Symphony Chorus, and the London Symphony Chorus.
 In 2010 Caleb was named the University of Vermont Outstanding Educator of the Year for the Chittenden East Supervisory Union.

 Past-President, Membership Chair